 Purchased transportation and equipment rent.
 Purchased transportation and equipment rental costs for 2021 increased \$150.6 million, or 22.3%, to \$824.8 million from \$674.1 million during the same period last year.
 Purchased transportation and equipment rent generally increases or decreases in proportion to the revenues generated through owner-operators and other third party providers and is generally correlated with changes in demand for transportation-related services, which includes truckload, brokerage, intermodal and to a lesser extent, dedicated services, which uses a higher mix of company-drivers compared to owner-operators.
-The absolute increase in purchased transportation and equipment rental costs was primarily the result of an increase in transportation-related service revenues increased 25.4% over the same period last year.
+The absolute increase in purchased transportation-related service revenues.
+In 2021, transportation-related service revenues increased 25.4% over the same period last year.
 As a percentage of operating revenues, purchased transportation and equipment rent expense decreased to 47.1% compared to 48.5% during the same period last year.
 The decrease was due to a decrease in the mix of brokerage services revenue, where the cost of transportation is typically higher than our other transportation businesses.
 As a percentage of total revenues, brokerage services revenue decreased to 22.9% for 2021 compared to 24.2% in the same period last year.